-The summer school Southeast Asia in Motion: Labour and Work in an Interconnected World will take place this upcoming semester.
-The preliminary dates for this summer school are the 4th until the 24th of July 2021.
+The International summer school Southeast Asia in Motion: Labour and Work in an Interconnected World will take place this upcoming semester, from the 4th until the 24th of July 2021.

 The summer school is open to both BA an MA students.
 A prerequisite for attending the summer school is that you have completed your first year BA courses, done at least one methodenvertiefung, and that you have attended the Indonesian language course offered by our department.
 This language course will be held again in FS21, so if you are interested in participating, make sure that you sign up for that course.

 There will be an online information meeting on Monday the 8th of February, from 10.00 – 11.00am.
-Please register for this information meeting by sending an email to: firstname.lastname@example.org.
+It is important that you attend this meeting if you are interested in participating in the summer school.
+Please register for this information meeting by sending an email to: email@example.com.
 If you have any questions, please do not hesitate to contact Molly.

 Annuska, Wahyu, Olivia, and Molly